Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 **PlotAndPrint:** Generates two plots and (optionally) prints the regression results in the console.
 The code also demonstrates how to force a zoom-in by setting the returned axes limits.

 **get_Results / fit:** Both functions return the regression results in a tuple containing the regression parameters $\underline{ \hat{ \theta } }$, the index-set $L$ (which doesn't contain the imposed regressors) and the ERR vector.
 In addtion, if the arborescence was run with morphing instructions (not the case in this tutorial), a Morphing-meta Data dictionary is returned as 4th return.
 Finally, the updated $D_C$ and DcNames are returned as 5th and 6th return.
-Updating $D_C$ consists in filtering out redundant regressors (necessary for a well functioning rFOrLSR) and potentially expandin the dictionary with new morphed regressors.
+Updating $D_C$ (and the corresponding RegNames) consists in:
+a) Filtering out redundant regressors (necessary for a well functioning rFOrLSR)
+b) Centerting the regressors (necessary for a well functioning rFOrLSR)
+c) Potentially expanding the dictionary with new morphed regressors.

-**Note (callable model):** The Arborescence doesn't return an object containing a callable model, since a) the user can pass any regressor in the form of a vector (including acausal ones for dynamic systems) and b) the morphing procedure has the potential to generate arbitrary terms.
+**Note (callable model):** The Arborescence doesn't return an object containing a callable model, since
+a) the user can pass any regressor in the form of a vector (including acausal ones for dynamic systems)
+b) the morphing procedure has the potential to generate arbitrary terms.
+However for IIR filters, there are conversion functions in the rFOrLSR package returning the fitted filter coefficients $\underline{b}$ and $\underline{a}$.

 ```python
 Figs, Axs = Arbo.PlotAndPrint() # returns both figures and axes for further processing, as as the zoom-in below